garywong-bc/limesurvey/ci/openshift/README.md

 ## Unreleased

-- add support for MySQL/MariaDB
+- add support for Azure deployments
+- updated CKEditor and/or kcfinder to support file uploads in Chrome browser

 ### Added